IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 SwOffTime            Minimum switch-off time                                                                                          h
 ===================  ===============================================================================================================  ======

-Initial and final node are the nodes where the transmission line starts and ends, respectively.
+The initial and final nodes are where the transmission line starts and ends, respectively.
 They must be different.

-Depending on the voltage lines are plotted with different colors (orange < 200 kV, 200 < green < 350 kV, 350 < red < 500 kV, 500 < orange < 700 kV, blue > 700 kV).
+Depending on the voltage, lines are plotted with different colors (orange < 200 kV, 200 < green < 350 kV, 350 < red < 500 kV, 500 < orange < 700 kV, blue > 700 kV).

-If there is no data for TTCBck, i.e., TTCBck is left empty or is equal to 0, it is substituted by the TTC in the code.
+If there is no data for TTCBck, i.e., TTCBck is left empty or is equal to 0, the TTC substitutes it in the code.
 Internally, all the TTC and TTCBck values below 1e-5 times the maximum system demand of each area will be converted into 0 by the model.

-Reactance can take a negative value as a result of the approximation of three-winding transformers.
+Reactance can take a negative value due to the approximation of three-winding transformers.
 No Kirchhoff's second law disjunctive constraint is formulated for a circuit with negative reactance.

-Those lines with fixed cost >0  are considered candidate and can be installed or not.
+Those lines with fixed cost >0 are considered candidates and can be installed.

-If lower and upper bounds of investment decisions are very close (with a difference <1e-3) to 0 or 1 are converted into 0 and 1.
+If the lower and upper bounds of investment decisions are very close (with a difference <1e-3) to 0 or 1, they are converted into 0 and 1.

 Variable electric transmission line TTC forward and backward (optional files)
 ------------------------------------------------------------------------------